“I applied the wax days ago and it is still tacky”

 Does this sound like you?
 If it does, guess what?
 Unless you live in a rain forest where the humidity is 100%, I would bet you dollars to donuts- that you applied too much wax!

 So, if you have too much wax on your piece, first take a clean rag that has no residual wax on it from previous applications.
-Focus on one area of your piece of furniture and rub it for 30 – 40 seconds.
+Focus on that one area of your piece of furniture and rub it lightly for 20 seconds.
 Touch it.
 Has any of the tackiness disappeared?
 (I am hoping you said yes) Sometimes- that tackiness comes from not a thorough rub off.
 If this worked- you got lucky.